 Your support and contributions will help create a positive future for the Women's XVs team.
 All gifts are tax-deductible.
 Donate now through a one-time gift or a recurring monthly gift.

 Become a Legacy member with a starting monthly donation of $15/month for XVs.
 Recurring donations are the most impactful way to show support and automatically earn a XVs Foundation membership.

 Donation Frequencies: Recurring donations are the best way to give steady support.

 Campus Recreation Professional;

 First 7s Cap: October, 2016.
 First 15s Cap: April, 2017.

 Business Development Manager;

 Clear Water Services, LLC.

-Please make checks to USA RUGBY and mail to:
+Please make checks to US Women's Rugby Foundation and mail to:

 Be The Impact